-Led By Tulane and LSU Health
+Led By Tulane Medicine and LSU Health

 These prominent universities continue working together – along with some of their friends – as they lend their unique Gulf Coast perspective to conversations that will both inform and enable success in the biotech ecosystem.